-Ans: We are a product company and follows the Agile testing process.
+Ans: We are a product company and follow the Agile testing process.

-The top management shares the plan for the year and product managers conceive the set of features in-line with the theme.
-They cook up stories and forward to architects for research & estimation.
+The top management shares the plan for the year and product managers conceive the set of features in line with the theme.
+They cook up stories and forward them to architects for research & estimation.

-Finally, they prepare the product backlog and pass onto the line managers/scrum masters for release planning.
+Finally, they prepare the product backlog and pass it on to the line managers/scrum masters for release planning.

 Consequently, backlog grooming and sprint planning take place.
-For sprints, we create acceptance test plan and write test cases.
+For sprints, we create an acceptance test plan and write test cases.

 During the sprint, we’ve to automate all the test cases and integrate them with the CI tool.
-We use Jenkins for the continuous integration.
+We use Jenkins for continuous integration.

 Every story has to cross the acceptance testing barrier.
 If it passes the acceptance criteria, then only we can mark it as closed.
 Else, it moves to the next sprint.

-Also, all the acceptances cases from each sprint become the part of a unified regression test suite.
-And both the acceptance and the regression suite have their jobs in the CI tool, so they get executed for every nightly build on a regular basis.
+Also, all the acceptance cases from each sprint become part of a unified regression test suite.
+Both the acceptance and the regression suite have their jobs in the CI tool, so they get executed for every nightly build on a regular basis.